Leaving is hard; being left behind is even harder. Yep, welcome to the revolving friendship door that comes with the expat way of life...

-As an expat living here in Singapore there are so many things to be thankful for, but uprooting your family to move to the other side of the globe can be a pretty tough gig.
-Early days are spent deciding between local or international school (the day of the expat package is mostly long gone so it’s not as cut and dry as some may presume), wondering whether to move into a condo, a house or something else, and trying to track down home comforts in the supermarkets of Singapore.
-But once all that settling-in noise has died down, you’re left with a deafening quiet and the realisation that you have no friends… Being a Billy No Mates, I think we can all agree, sucks.
+As an expat who lived in Singapore for a decade, there were so many things to be thankful for.
+But uprooting your family to move to the other side of the globe can be a pretty tough gig.
+Early days are spent deciding between local or international school (the day of the expat package is mostly long gone), wondering whether to move into a condo, a house or something else, and trying to track down home comforts in the supermarkets of Singapore.
+But once all that settling-in noise has died down, you’re left with the realisation that you have no friends.
+Being a Billy No Mates, I think we can all agree, sucks.
 So next begins the challenge of setting up a friend network, trawling Facebook support groups for someone you feel a connection with, or simply stalking people around shopping malls (guilty).
-Thankfully it’s pretty easy to pick up a friend here – but unfortunately with the transient nature of the expat life, it’s holding on to mates that becomes the challenge…
+Thankfully, it’s pretty easy to pick up a friend here – but unfortunately with the transient nature of the expat life, it’s holding on to mates that becomes the challenge…

 Expat friendships: the highs and lows

-Arriving to a new life in tropical Singapore is pretty overwhelming to begin with, but once the friends start rolling in, life is full of sunshine (mostly).
+Starting a new life in tropical Singapore is pretty overwhelming to begin with, but once the friends start rolling in, life is full of sunshine (mostly).
 But while making friends here is fairly easy, finding a BFF is tough – that final F part is tricky with so many expats here on just a short stint.
 You finally find a fellow mum to share your parenting highs and lows, only for them to up sticks and leave five minutes later!
-It’s tiresome, and having been here for nigh on 10 years myself, I have lost more good friends than I can count.
-And let’s face it, as much as we all promise to speak every day via Skype etc, life gets in the way and maintaining regular contact doesn’t always pan out the way you promised it would.
-What you thought were lifelong friendships fizzle out with the tricky business of having half a world between you, leaving you more than a little desperate to find someone who isn’t going to uproot and leave you mainlining your caffeine alone.
+It’s tiresome, and having lived in Singapore for nigh on 10 years myself, I lost more good friends than I can count.
+And let’s face it, as much as we all promise to speak every day via Skype etc, life gets in the way – maintaining regular contact doesn’t always pan out the way you promised it would.
+What you thought were lifelong friendships fizzle out with the tricky business of having half a world between you, leaving you more than a little desperate to find someone who isn’t going to uproot.
 It just wasn’t in the brochure that life could be so incredibly lonely in such a happy, sunny place…

 What about the kids?